 That is not a typo.

 What took me so long?
 Like so many people I know, I love to write.
-I always have.
+I always buy custom essay online.
 I can’t not do it.
 I’d like to think that I am better at writing than I am at jumping through a

 series of painful hoops to shepherd a story from the depths of my computer into the light of day.